rafiberlin/sose21-pm-language-and-vision-g1/README.md

 ### Evaluation on the official VQA metrics

-Download attention_vqa_val_acc_0.394.tar.gz from https://drive.google.com/file/d/1EWMHAafdAba2wUv56bvdg8UrV9h9rw6V/view?usp=sharing
+Download `attention_vqa_val_acc_0.394.tar.gz` from https://drive.google.com/file/d/1EWMHAafdAba2wUv56bvdg8UrV9h9rw6V/view?usp=sharing

 Unpack under ./ with `tar xvf attention_vqa_val_acc_0.394.tar.gz`

-You should end up with all files under ./avatar_models/vqa/attentions/
+You should end up with all files under `./avatar_models/vqa/attentions/`

 We do not need the pretrained model from this archive, only the pre-processed Questions / Answers from the VQA dataset.

-These are used in the script./util/utils/vqa_eval.py to perform the VQA evaluation for any model.
+These are used in the script `./util/utils/vqa_eval.py` to perform the VQA evaluation for any model.

-Please also unpack all files found under ./data/ade20k_vqa in the directory defined in the ./config/config.json file, under the key "ade20k_vqa_dir" (should be the directory `./data/ade20k_vqa`), in order to be able to run the ADE20K evaluation for VQA.
+Please also unpack all files found under `./data/ade20k_vqa` in the directory defined in the `./config/config.json file`, under the key "ade20k_vqa_dir" (should be the directory `./data/ade20k_vqa`), in order to be able to run the ADE20K evaluation for VQA.

 `cd /data/ade20k_vqa`